-1. a thesis [no more than a page]-introducing me to the thesis or main point of the paper.
+1. a thesis [one or two paragraphs]-introducing me to the thesis or main point of the paper.
 What element of critical media literacy will you be using and what aspect of rock and roll music?
 Will you be exploring the political economy of the roots of rock and roll or some other era within rock and roll history such as the British invasion, or a textual analysis of representative bands within a musical genre such as punk or rap, or an audience reception analysis of representatives of some rock genre, or will you taking on all three elements to analyze some aspect of rock music like women in rock?
 Whatever you choose, make sure you introduce it here.
 This section can be as dramatic as you'd like and include personal insight.
 Pick a topic that is connected in some way with your core self-make it from the heart and it will come across much stronger.

-2. a body [three to five pages]-this entails your logical and thoughtful exploration of your thesis.
-If you have chosen the political economy of punk rock, then make a case and stick to it.
-All papers will require some degree of research with citations (at least 3 from sources other than websites and wikipedia).
+2. a body [five-six pages]-this entails your logical and thoughtful exploration of your thesis.
 This section will likely look something like this: